rust-lang/book/nostarch/chapter02.md

               found reference `&{integer}`
 ```

-The core of the error states that there are mismatched types.
+The core of the error states that there are *mismatched types*.
 Rust has a
 strong, static type system.
 However, it also has type inference.
 When we wrote
 `let mut guess = String::new()`, Rust was able to infer that `guess` should be
 a `String` and didn’t make us write the type.
 The `secret_number`, on the other